 As technology becomes more and more integrated into our everyday lives, the cases of identity theft have increased as well.
-When you make payments or file your taxes online, you risk putting sensitive information in the wrong hands, leaving you susceptible to identity theft.
+When you make payments or file your taxes filing, you risk putting sensitive information in the wrong hands, leaving you susceptible to identity theft.

-Tax Identity Theft
+What does Tax Identity Theft do?

 When it comes to protecting yourself from fraud, it’s important to understand the IRS identity theft process.
 Scammers will try to obtain your personal information through fake charities, bogus emails, and various forms of online hacking.
 Without your Social Security number, address, phone number, and other personal information, a scammer won’t get very far.
 Here are some measures you can take to prevent leaking any of this vital information to the wrong people.